mariarodr1136/Portfolio/README.md

 ## Purpose
 The purpose of this portfolio website is to:
-- Showcase my skills and projects as a software developer.
 - Provide a unique and engaging user interface that mimics an old computer desktop environment.
 - Allow visitors to interact with my portfolio by opening and closing tabs, dragging icons, and exploring my work.